-What Do Motorboat Mechanic or Service Technician Do?
+Life As a Motorboat Mechanic or Service Technician

-Daily Life Of a Motorboat Mechanic or Service Technician
+Life As a Motorboat Mechanic or Service Technician: What Do They Do?

 - Idle motors and observe thermometers to determine the effectiveness of cooling systems.

-Below is a list of the skills most Motorboat Mechanics and Service Technicians say are important on the job.
+These are the skills Motorboat Mechanics and Service Technicians say are the most useful in their careers:

 Repairing: Repairing machines or systems using the needed tools.